Mar 08 01

 WordPress (from version 2.5) includes native support for global avatars.
-Great! :-) But, what about adding local (private) avatars for your users?
-Maybe your users don’t want a global avatar, aren’t IT savvy enough to set a gravatar up, simply want a private avatar for your blog, or any other reason too…
+Great! 🙂 But, what about adding local (private) avatars for your users?
+Maybe your users don’t want a global avatar, aren’t IT savvy enough to set a Gravatar up, simply want a private avatar for your blog, or any other reason too…

 The plug-in is available as a free download here.

-Plus there is now a new sidebar widget extension to the plug-in that provides a feature allowing users to manage their avatar from the sidebar without having to use WordPress’ profile administration page.
+Plus there is also a sidebar widget extension to the plug-in that provides a feature allowing users to manage their avatar from the sidebar without having to use WordPress’ profile administration page.
 It provides the same capability as the profile page.
-This new feature provides yet more support for users who may not, for example, be savvy enough to use the WordPress administration interface.
+This feature provides yet more support for users who may not, for example, be savvy enough to use the WordPress administration interface.
 I’m asking for a super-small fee (just £3.50) for this extension.

-Instructions to get the extension:
+Instructions to get the optional extension:

 • Click on the Buy Now button above and buy the extension securely via PayPal.

-• Then be patient, PayPal will e-mail me and I will get straight back to you via e-mail with the extension and simple installation instructions.
+• Then please be patient, PayPal will e-mail me and I will get straight back to you via e-mail with the extension and simple installation instructions.

 :star: Why not check out my other WordPress plug-ins too! :star: